technicalpickles/technicalpickles.github.com/_posts/2006-10-19-java-she-wanted-java-she-got.markdown

 layout: post
 ---

-			<p>It is with great pride that I am able to announce the 'new' Java system is now stable on all archs where we support Java!
-That means amd64, ia64, ppc, ppc64, and x86.</p>
+It is with great pride that I am able to announce the 'new' Java system is now stable on all archs where we support Java!
+That means amd64, ia64, ppc, ppc64, and x86.

 <p>In case you've been stuck in a cave somewhere, and hadn't heard anything about the new system, here are some features highlights:</p>